ICanOnlySuffer/exercise/README.md

 **in detail:**

-1. The program reads the text file and parses its lines as structures of employees, which are made by their names and a hash of the days and hours they attended containing the ranges of hours for each day.
+1. The program reads a text file and parses its lines as structures of employees, which are composed by their names and a hash of the days and hours they attended containing the ranges of hours for each day.
 	1. The name of the employee and the schedule are separated into different variables by an equal sign character.
 	2. The name of the employee is left as is.